 In the case of a surviving spouse, they may be able to file a claim for loss of consortium in some instances.

-If you live in Louisville or surrounding areas and you’ve lost a loved one due to the negligence of another driver, you need to get legal advice as soon as possible.
+If you live in Louisville or the surrounding areas and you’ve lost a loved one due to the negligence of another driver, you need to get legal advice as soon as possible.
 You’ll want to make sure any evidence that will help your case can still be gathered, and you’ll want to make sure that the evidence is not destroyed.
 A wrongful death attorney can help you understand your case and Kentucky law.
-You want an attorney who cares about you and you'll soon find that and much more in Mike Schafer, Chris Rogers, and The Schafer Law Office.
+You want an attorney who cares about you and you'll soon find that and much more in Mike Schafer, Bryan Meader, and The Schafer Law Office.

-With Mike Schafer and Chris Rogers on your side, you’ll be in good hands.
+With Mike Schafer and Bryan Meader on your side, you’ll be in good hands.
 The Schafer Law Office has been helping personal injury victims get compensated for more than 25 years.
-Unlike the big law firms in Louisville who will have other people work on your case, Mike or Chris is personally involved in every case.
+Unlike the big law firms in Louisville who will have other people work on your case, Mike or Bryan is personally involved in every case.